diegommcc/digitalDLSorteR/README.md

 The package has two main ways of usage:

-1. Using pre-trained models included in `digitalLDSorteRdata` package to deconvolute new bulk RNA-Seq samples from the same environment.
+1. Using pre-trained models included in `digitalLDSorteRmodels` package to deconvolute new bulk RNA-Seq samples from the same environment.
 So far, the available models allow to deconvolute samples from human breast cancer ([GSE75688](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE75688) from [Chung et al., 2017](https://www.nature.com/articles/ncomms15081) used as reference), and colorectal cancer ([GSE81861](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE81861) from [Li et al., 2017](https://www.nature.com/articles/ng.3818) used as reference).
 For more details about this workflow, please see `vignette(digitalDLSorteR)` or .
 Moreover, in the panel A of the figure below it is summarized.
 2. Building new deconvolution models from pre-characterized scRNA-Seq datasets.
 This workflow involves some requirements regarding computational resources, although **digitalDLSorteR** has been developed to provide with all the possible facilities to make the process easier, such as batch processing of data and the use of the `HDF5Array` and `DelayedArray` packages.
-For more information about this workflow, see `vignette(digitalDLSorteR)`.
+For more information about this workflow, see `vignette(digitalDLSorteR)` at <https://diegommcc.github.io/digitalDLSorteR/>.
 Moreover, the main steps are summarized in the panel B of the figure below.

 <img src="man/figures/workflow_readme.png"/>

 ## Final remarks

 * Regarding available pre-trained models, new models coming soon!
 Of course, you can build your own models and even contribute to **digitalDLSorteR** making them available.
 Contact us to incude them in the package!
+* The pre-trained context-specific deconvolution models are available in the **digitalDLSorteRmodels** R package (<https://github.com/diegommcc/digitalDLSorteRmodels>)
+* The used data for examples and the vignette are available in the **digitalDLSorteRdata** R package (<https://github.com/diegommcc/digitalDLSorteRdata>)
 * Report bugs at <https://github.com/diegommcc/digitalDLSorteR/issues>
 * Contributions and suggestions are welcome!